June 30th

 Commentary:

-The sore thumb of the family; one odd button, ... all families have one such person, whom others want to hide in the closet!
-When everyone has someone like that in their own families, why be embarrassed of the one in your family?
+The sore thumb of the family; one odd button; the black sheep of the family—all families have one such person, whom others want to hide in the closet!
+When everyone has someone like that in their own families, why be embarrassed about the one in your family?

 There is no one who is in perfect health.
 At some point or the other, everyone would have suffered one health issue or another.
 Only beings are afflicted by diseases, not a log!
 It is a part and parcel of being a 'living' being.